objectiv/objectiv.io/docs/docs/taxonomy/core-principles.md

 # Taxonomy Principles

-To help ensure that the open taxonomy will enable data scientists to collect better data and model more effectively, we’ve created a set of core principles.
+To help ensure that the open analytics taxonomy will enable data scientists to collect better data and model more effectively, we’ve created a set of core principles.
 Any new development or update will be checked against these principles.

-#### The open taxonomy should:
+#### The open analytics taxonomy should:

 1. Give data scientists the best possible data to work with for modeling.
 2. Be supported by tooling to implement it, with as little manual work as possible.